fadamidis/matsim-tum-course/README.md

 # MATSim Course at TUM

-The semester project at TUM investiagtes if better cycling conditions can attract travellers from car.
+The semester project at TUM investigates if better cycling conditions can attract travellers from car.
 This repository contains Java classes to prepare and run two MATSim simulations:
 * the `base` scenario simulates the status quo
 * the `measure` scenario includes enhancements of the cycling infrastructure